Maged-Ismail/wksp-module-2-js-4-events/lecture-1-events.md

 para.addEventListener("mousedown", () => {
     console.log("Handler for paragraph.");
 });

-button.addEventListener("mousedown", event => {
+//a click on a button would trigger button event first and then the paragraph event button.addEventListener("mousedown", event => {
     console.log("Handler for button.");
+    // 2 is for a right click
-    if (event.button == 2) event.stopPropagation();
+    // a right click would prevent the event bubbling on the paragragh if (event.button == 2) event.stopPropagation();
 });

 ```
 ---